frankgpoon/frankpoon/README.md

 ## frankpoon.com

 My website.
-Uses only HTML and CSS, no frameworks.
+Uses only HTML and CSS with Bootstrap so it works well with mobile.
 Minimal.

 ### Includes:

 ### index.html

-Has 3 sections: about, projects, and contact
+Has 3 sections: about, stuff, and contact

 ### 404.html

 404 page.

-# Migration to VPS

-## Features Needed

-~~- Mail server~~ Too hard
+### fsb.html

+Page describing Flashcard Study Buddy.

-## Future Ideas
+# Future Ideas with Hosted VPS

 - VPN